igorarouca/jeecourse/README.txt

-This is a highly advanced project
+This is a highly advanced project.
+I'll tell you more about it later...